KeyneshDongol/Polynomial-Generator/README.md

-Let us suppose that we need to discretise a function of 3 variables with a maximum degree of 2 The top level will be of type sparseFunctionStruct<totalOrder = 2, maxOrder = 2, nVariables = 3, basisFunctType>    (notice that I will drop the last template parameter)
+Let us suppose that we need to discretise a function of 3 variables with a maximum degree of 2 The top level will be of type sparseFunctionStruct<totalOrder = 2, maxOrder = 2, nVariables = 3, basisFunctType>    (notice that we will drop the last template parameter)

 Such object will contain all sub-objects for which